brob/eleventy-plugin-podcast-tools/README.md

 ## Feedback

 This was quick and dirty based on this twitter thread.
 If you have feedback, requests, etc. I'm all ears.
-If you have ideas for improving, I'll 100% accept pull requests of help
+If you have ideas for improving, I'll 100% accept pull requests of help.